 The Hoga Island Marine Centre is based on a car and bike free island which is in the heart of the Wakatobi Marine National Park and is one of our most heavily published research sites.
-You will begin with some training, starting with the opportunity to complete a PADI Open Water dive training course if you would like to learn and aren’t already qualified, followed by a compulsory Indo-Pacific reef ecology course with practicals by diving or snorkelling.
+The Centre hosts up to 90 students and marine biology specialists a week each summer, so you have the opportunity of learning a range of marine survey techniques.
+You will begin with some training, starting with the opportunity to complete a PADI Open Water dive training course if you would like to learn and aren’t already dive qualified, followed by a compulsory Indo-Pacific reef ecology course with practicals by diving or snorkelling.
 Once the Indo-Pacific reef ecology course has been completed you will then join the research teams and help them to collect data from the coral reefs around the island.
-This will include the opportunity to learn survey techniques including stereo-video surveys of reef fish, video surveys of benthic transects, behavioural studies on cleaner fish and seagrass ecology.
+This will include the opportunity to learn survey techniques including stereo-video surveys of reef fish, video surveys of benthic transects, 3D mapping of coral reefs, coral regeneration, behaviour studies on cleaner fish, community structure of butterflyfish, seagrass and mangrove ecology, and marine plastics.

 Most of our volunteers fundraise for their expedition costs.
 Find out more.